Seven ways to avoid being a victim

 The good news is that Rome is a very safe city for tourists.
 Mugging here is almost unheard-of, though obviously taking the kind of sensible precautions that you’d take in any other city is advisable (e.g. don’t wander around alone in dark alleyways in sketchy areas at night and so on).

-But we’re not going to lie – Roman pickpockets really are skilful, and tourists are often their target.
+But we’re not going to lie – Roman pickpockets really are skilful, and tourists are usually their target.

 Before we tell you how to avoid being a victim, here are a few things that they are known to do.
 They really are artful dodgers: every trick you’ve ever heard of, they’ve likely already thought of it and put it into action.

-The other thing the wise tourist should understand is that they already know you’ll be taking precautions; their techniques are all about creating circumstances that are so confusing that you let your guard down:
+The other thing the wise tourist should understand is that they already know that behaviourally you’ll be taking precautions; their techniques are all about creating circumstances that are so disorienting that you let your guard down:

 - Gangs of kids running up and down the Metro carriage shouting and screaming and generally being a nuisance.
 While you look at them in outrage, someone else will be targeting tourists’ pockets and bags.